2002 Pacific typhoon season: Tropical Depression 03W (Caloy)

-On March 15, the JTWC began monitoring a tropical disturbance, and four days later upgraded it to a tropical depression near Palau.
-The next day, both the JMA and PAGASA classified the system as a depression, and PAGASA named it "Caloy".
-Moving west-northwestward due to a ridge to the north, the depression moved across the Philippine island of Mindanao on March 21 and continued through the archipelago.
-Owing to strong wind shear, the system never intensified, and the JMA discontinued advisories on March 23 after the system reached the South China Sea.
-The JTWC maintained the system as a tropical depression until March 25, when a mid-latitude trough absorbed the system off the east coast of Vietnam.
+On March 15, the JTWC began monitoring a tropical disturbance and upgraded it to a tropical depression on March 19, when it was near Palau.
+Both the JMA and PAGASA classified the system as a depression on the following day, with the latter naming it Caloy.
+Moving west-northwestward due to a ridge to the north, the depression moved across Mindanao on March 21 and continued crossing through the archipelago.
+Due to strong wind shear, the system never intensified further, and as 03W approached the South China Sea, the JMA discontinued advisories on March 23, although the JTWC maintained its status until March 25, when a mid-latitude trough absorbed the system off the east coast of Vietnam.

-Heavy rains from the depression affected the southern Philippines, causing flash flooding and landslides.
-The storm damaged 2,703 homes, including 215 that were destroyed.
-Damage totaled about $2.4 million (₱124 million PHP).
-There were 35 deaths in the Philippines, mostly in Surigao del Sur in Mindanao from drownings.
+Heavy rains from the depression affected southern Philippines, causing flash flooding and landslides.
+The storm damaged 2,703 homes, of which 215 were destroyed.
+Total damage was estimated at $2.4 million (₱124 million).
+There were 35 deaths in the Philippines, mostly in Surigao del Sur in Mindanao, primarily owing to drownings.

+Tropical Depression 04W

+In early April, a tropical disturbance developed along the southern end of a stationary cold front west of Enewetak Atoll.
+While gradually organizing, the system produced gale-force wind gusts in Micronesia.
+On April 5, the JTWC initiated advisories on the disturbance after upgrading it to a tropical depression and designating it as 04W.
+The depression moved northwestward under the influence of a nearby extratropical cyclone, and it later also became extratropical approximately 650 km west-southwest of Wake Island.
+The JMA issued its final advisory on April 8.